 - Learn the mechanics of how the Steam Roller works and the preparation required.
 Bring the steam roller into steam, lubricate all the moving parts (and don’t forget, it needs to be cleaned and put back into the shed at the end of the day too!)

-- Steer and drive the Steam Roller, under the guidance of your experienced tutor
+- Operate the Steam Roller, under the guidance of your experienced tutor

 Please note: Participants must be aged 21 years and over, require safety shoes or boots and hold a full UK driving licence to take part.